laravel/vapor-docs/1.0/projects/environments.md

 Once these configuration changes have been made, you may deploy your project.

-:::warning Usage of Imagick extension with PHP 8
+:::warning Imagick & PHP 8

-At this time, the Imagick extension does not support PHP 8.
+The Imagick extension does not support PHP 8 at this time.
 :::

 ## Gateway Versions